You’ve probably gone hiking once or twice. If you love being outdoors, it might even be your favorite way to spend time.

 This kit will contain essential items including sun protection (sunscreen, sunglasses, a hat), navigation devices, rain gear, a light source, something to start a fire with, an extra day’s supply of food and water, an emergency shelter, a general repair kit containing a multi-purpose tool and strong tape, and a first aid kit.

-There’s no doubt about it.
-Hiking once a week is certainly beneficial to you.
-A hike once a week can prevent heart problems and diabetes, help you maintain bone density as you age, and even potentially aid in various healing processes that your body goes through after injury.
+Hiking once a week is beneficial to you.
+A hike once a week can prevent heart problems and diabetes, help you maintain bone density as you age, strengthen your body and help you achieve your ideal weight.

-Just remember to stay safe when embarking on this new hobby.
-Hike with a partner, stay on the marked trails, let others know your location, pay attention to the weather, and be sure to pack all of the essential survival items you might need.
+Hike with a partner, stay on the marked trails, let others know your location, pay attention to the weather, and be sure to pack all of the essential items you might need.